simpleanalytics/docs/_docs/55_events/01-introduction.md

   <summary>How to wait for cookie permissions of the visitor</summary>

   <div markdown="1">
-If you're using a cookie permission (and you are required to do so in the EU), you tell us not set a cookie until you have permission.
+If you're using a cookie permission (which you are required to do in the EU), you can tell us not to set a cookie until you have permission.

 Here is an example code of that: